 Ben André joined the Co-operative Development Foundation of Canada (CDF Canada) as its Executive Director (ED) in April 2018.
-Mr. André has over 15 years of experience in the Canadian non-profit sector, having served as an executive director for several organizations, including a legal professional organization in Vancouver, British Columbia and a settlement center for refugees and immigrants, in Atlantic Canada.
-Prior to moving to Canada, Mr. André practiced law in Belgium and France.
-He has been legal manager for large corporations, and was also an entrepreneur.
-He holds a Master’s degree in Law and a Master’s degree in Public Law.
+Mr. André has over 15 years of experience in the Canadian non-profit sector, having served as an executive director for several organizations.
+He has also been legal manager for large corporations, and was also an entrepreneur.
+He holds a LLB and a Master’s degree in Law.

-Donna Miller currently the Director of Operations & Engagement which encompasses International Human Resources, International Safety & Security, Health & Safety (HQ), Risk and Contract management, Fundraising and Donor Engagement.
-She has been working with CDF Canada since 2014 in a variety of capacities.
+Donna Miller is the Director of Operations & Engagement at CDF Canada, where she oversees a diverse portfolio including International Human Resources, International Safety & Security, Health & Safety (HQ), Risk and Contract management, as well as Fundraising and Donor Engagement.
+Since joining CDF Canada in 2014, Donna has held various leadership roles within the organization.

 Amyn Hyder Ali is Director of Finance with CDF Canada and started in March 2018.
 At CDF Canada, Mr. Hyder Ali is accountable for the financial and risk management operations, including development of a financial strategy.
 He is also responsible to ensure the implementation of financial controls, policies and practice to achieve organizational goal.